**Stamp Price Increase Coming January 22, 2023 | Here’s What You Need to Know

 Looking to save on shipping?

-Consider using Media Mail when eligible.
-Media Mail is a shipping service offered by the USPS that can be used to send non-time-sensitive, educational materials.
+Another way to save is to use Media Mail when eligible.
+Media Mail is a shipping service offered by the USPS and it can be used to send non-time-sensitive, educational materials.
 These can include items like books, educational references, CDs, DVDs, and more.
-Check the USPS website for a full list of eligible items.

 About the writer: